Looking for a stylish and practical way to cover up this summer? Look no further than the Beach Bloom crochet dress!

 I found this yarn fab to work with and will definitely be using it for future projects.

 Why did I use this yarn for the beach cover up?
 Merino wool is good in the heat, as it regulates body temperature really well.
-It’s just as good of a summertime yarn as it is in the colder months!
+It’s just as good for a summertime garment as it is in the colder months!

 Another benefit is merino wool’s ability to insulate when wet.
-The cold and wet cover up won’t cling to your body like cotton would do.
+The dress won’t cling to your body like cotton would do.

 Care Instructions | Dry Flat, Machine Wash – Wool Wash – 40°C, Tumble Dry – Low Heat |